“I don’t make art to sell. I sell art with what I make.”

 There I became a member of the Vallensbæk Kunstforening (an art association), and it is in this town I continue to create diverse pieces of art that are influenced by my current life experiences, observations, and well you know, whatever the universe decides to collide itself in me with.

-So in closing!
-Remember to look both ways before crossing, don’t go swimming right after you eat, and absolutely under no circumstances should you ever talk to strangers.
+In closing, remember to look both ways before crossing the street.
+Don’t go swimming right after you eat and absolutely under no circumstances should you ever accept candy from someone you don’t know and never talk to strangers.

 Unless that stranger is me.
 Welcome to DeliciousPaint.com